Stainbank Nature Reserve

 Doonside and Warner (Baggies) Beach

-Heavy storms from October 2017 damaged the coastline and beach below my accommodation.
+Heavy storms in October 2017 damaged the coastline and beach below my accommodation.
 Repairs are in process.
 It’s possible to walk on the beach, but until they finish rebuilding parts of the hillside, getting up and down is dangerous and tricky.
-I’ve spent most beach time at Doonside and Warner – two busy, entertaining beaches!
+I’ve enjoyed beach time at Warner and Doonside – two popular, entertaining beaches!

 First visit at Doonside was windy, and my beach umbrella kept blowing away.
 A local watched as I chased it down the beach and showed me how to anchor it by burying part of the umbrella canopy in sand.
 Amazingly, it held for hours despite heavy wind!

 Even after applying what seemed ample SPF sunscreen protection, I still got sunburned while swimming, snorkeling, and walking on the beach.
-Later, I purchased a surf tee with UV protection.
+Later, I purchased a UV protection surf tee.
 The stinging wind-blown sand against my sunburned skin eventually forced a retreat – but not before I enjoyed hours of therapeutic beach time!

 Durban beaches are not as pristine as Seychelles, but the long sandy stretches are pleasant and usually filled with happy people having fun.
-Surfers frequent areas of Warner Beach (also known as Baggies Beach) that have powerful waves.
+Surfers frequent areas of Warner Beach (also known as Baggies Beach) with powerful waves.